 - Enhanced chip functions

-What do People Think About this Counter Surveillance Device
+What People Think About This Counter Surveillance Device

 “I’ve been searching for a device that can detect any type of radiation or frequency, and I’m happy to report that I’ve finally found it.
 According to my tests, it works quite well and is indeed quite sensitive.”